Digital Piano Expert

 As stated above, instead of comparing the Casio WK-245 against similar models from other manufacturers, we've decided to take a closer look at Casio's offerings, seeing how the Casio WK-245 contrasts against more- and less-expensive models within the venerable Casio line.
 For this review, we also took a look at the following Casio models:

-• Deluxe effects & features: Ideally suited to master finger control, this portable piano keyboard allows for play of...
+- Deluxe effects & features: Ideally suited to master finger control, this portable piano keyboard allows for play with...

 Number of Keys